arashtajdar/laravelAPI/README.md

 - I wrote some annotations to document my lines, also I wrote some comment for documentations.
 I think those are enough because the other parts of my code are clearly readable, but this one also can be extended :)
 - I added category table, and it's relation to product table just to show how I use relations in migration file and in models and controllers.
 I can also extend it and create new tables.
 - Docker implemented.
 It was better and easier to use sail, but I prefer to create the Dockerfile by myself.
 - Docker and related files need many improvements (needs some more time), but it is good for now.

+## How to run the project

+1. Create .env file and Copy .env.example file to this new file
+2. Change variable like this => DB_HOST=db (*It is important*)
+3. Run ./init.sh bash file or alternatively run all the commands in this file one by one